Where to Get Money to Start a Business

 Depending on the nature of your proposed business, your credit rating, your history in the business (is this something you've been doing for years, or something new?), you may be able to borrow some or all of the start-up money you need for the business.

 Shop around for rates, but be sure to start with your regular bank or credit union.
-The reason is, the institution where you already have your accounts knows your history and behavior with money more than any other institution.
+The reason is that the institution where you already have your accounts knows your history and behavior with money more than any other institution.

 Things to consider: